Table of Contents

-Who Can and Cannot be a Director?
+Who Can and Cannot Be Appointed as a Director?

-Unless a court decides otherwise, the following people cannot be directors of a company:
+The following people cannot be directors of a company:

-- An undischarged bankrupt or someone who has not complied with a personal insolvency agreement;
+- an undischarged bankrupt or someone who has not complied with a personal insolvency agreement;

-- An individual who has been convicted of fraud or other dishonesty related offences.
+- an individual who has been convicted of fraud or other dishonesty-related offences.

 How Do You Consent to Become a Director?

 Normally a director will be appointed per the following:

 - certain provisions in the company’s constitution or the ‘Replaceable Rules’ under the Corporations Act 2001 (Cth) (the Act); or